snotskie/ttrpg/site/src/index.md

     With that in mind, pick two of the following Abilities to start the game with.

-    At the end of a session, you may spend:
+    At the end of a session, you may:

-    - $2$ unspent Blessings to gain your third Ability
+    - spend $2$ unspent Blessings to gain your third Ability
-    - $5$ unspent Blessings to gain your fourth Ability
+    - spend $5$ unspent Blessings to gain your fourth Ability
-    - $10$ unspent Blessings to gain your fifth Ability by creating one of your own and gaining it, within reason
+    - spend $10$ unspent Blessings to gain your fifth Ability by creating one of your own and gaining it, within reason

 **Blessed by Luck:** Once per scene, when you fail a Check, you may spend $3$ Blessings, using the newer result instead.